I'll never forget the first time I locked eyes with a polar bear.

 Seeing polar bears in the wild has been on my bucket list for a long time, and last year I finally had the disposable income available to book a dream tour to Manitoba.
 I booked a “Tundra Buggy Lodge Enthusiast” tour with Frontiers North Adventures, which included 3 nights at the Tundra Buggy Lodge (located at the appropriately-named Polar Bear Point) and 3 full days looking for wild polar bears on safari-like excursions on the tundra.

-This trip exceeded all my expectations (more to come on the tour itself soon!), and made me fall even more deeply in love with polar bears.
+This trip exceeded all my expectations (you can read all about it here!), and made me fall even more deeply in love with polar bears.

 Polar bear fun facts